icon filter Resono Pin 1 Resono Pin 2 Resono Pin 3

 Frederik Hendriklaan

-The green park between Aert van der Goesstraat and Frederik Hendriklaan has a lovely playground with all kinds of gear, including a climbing frame, a swing, a seesaw, a wooden train and a trampoline.
-The park is a meeting point for many parents with young children in the Statenkwartier.
+The little green park between Aert van der Goesstraat and Frederik Hendriklaan contains a nice playground with lots of different equipment, such as a climbing frame, swing, seesaw, wooden train and trampoline.
+For many parents with small children from Statenkwartier, this playground is really a meeting point.

 Go to top